 The Chengdu Panda Base is a Chinese nonprofit dedicated to the study and conservation of its country’s most celebrated indigenous animal.
 It’s maintained a panda population of just over 100 until recently.
 According to ABC News, just this week, Chengdu announced that it successfully bred seven new panda cubs in the last three months.
 An eighth, named Oreo, is slightly older, having been born during the opening of the London Olympics.

 The successful breeding of this many cubs is a huge coup.
-Currently, organizations like the World Wildlife Federation estimate that the worldwide panda population hovers somewhere around 1,600, and that includes those in captivity and in the wild.
+Currently, organizations like the World Wildlife Fund estimate that the worldwide panda population hovers somewhere around 1,600, and that includes those in captivity and in the wild.

 The panda population first saw its numbers dwindle because of poachers in the 1960s, but because of stricter laws and greater awareness, poachers don’t normally target the animals, though they do kill them accidentally while in the process of hunting others.